oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

        *AND* operation means that only those user agents that comply with all the specified conditions in a group will be selected.

      .. image:: /user/img/system/frontend_menu/frontend_menu_6.png
+        :alt: The steps you need to take to add another condition with AND operator to User Agent

      * Click **+ Add** at the bottom of the expression block to add another constraint block into the expression via OR.

        *OR* operation activates the expression once any of the constraint blocks in a group evaluates to true.

      .. image:: /user/img/system/frontend_menu/frontend_menu_7.png
+        :alt: The steps you need to take to add another condition with OR operator to User Agent

 * **Exclude On Screens** --- Enables you to hide the menu items on the specified screens sizes by clicking any screen size and selecting the one for which the menu will be hidden from the customer.
 Hold **Ctrl** and click the value to select/deselect multiple screens.

     As an illustration, let us hide the **About** menu item from the desktops with a 13-inch screen by enabling **Exclude On Screens** and selecting the corresponding screen size.

     .. image:: /user/img/system/frontend_menu/frontend_menu_9.png
+       :alt: Footer menu in the storefront illustrating the Exclude On Screens option both enabled and disabled

 * **Condition** --- Enables you to restrict the visibility of a menu item using the following functions: